 But my daughter tried hard, and seemed to be catching on to her schoolwork.
 She was making friends in class, and had a birthday coming up.
 Christmas was coming, too, along with a break from school.
 We were looking ahead, with excitement and anticipation.
 Life was so normal, if not mundane.

 At the time, I wasn’t one to follow the news too religiously.
-But I started to hear snippets of news coming out of a small, picturesque town that I had never heard of.
+Slowly, I started to hear snippets of news coming out of a small, picturesque town that I had never heard of.
 Another school shooting.
 But at an elementary school?
-What?
-How?
+That can’t be right.
 Child victims.
 All first-graders, whose names and innocent faces slowly started being released to the public.
 I stared into those school pictures, probably taken only weeks earlier, and saw my own first-grader.

-Necessity to bear witness to others’ grief often won out for me.
+Necessity to bear witness to others’ grief often won out for me in the weeks following.
 I wept through every interview of every parent who lost their child.
 I wept for every parent who chose to grieve privately, out of the harsh lights of the media.
 I wept for every educator who lost her life trying to protect the children she loved.
 I wept for my own daughter’s teacher, the one she struggled to connect with, confident that she would give her life to protect my daughter, too.
-Perhaps most teachers would give their lives to protect their young charges.
+I’m confident that most teachers would give their lives to protect their young charges.
 I wept as I dropped my first-grader off at school the following Monday, knowing that there truly were no safe places left on Earth.

-My daughter’s closeness in age with the children who died inside Sandy Hook Elementary School gave me a sense of shared grief, despite our distance.
+My daughter’s closeness in age with the children who died inside Sandy Hook Elementary School gave me a sense of shared grief, despite our geographical distance.
 The world we raise our children in felt more violent, and less safe.
-I wrestled with paralysis as I tried to accept that we can do all the “right” things for our children, and still lose big.
-Still lose everything.
+I wrestled with paralysis as I tried to accept that we can do all the “right” things for our children, and still lose everything.

-I am fully, painfully aware that words can never soothe even a fraction of your pain.
-Furthermore, I know that “thoughts and prayers” have become almost an offensive statement.
+I am fully, painfully aware that no words can soothe even a fraction of your pain.
+I know that “thoughts and prayers” have become an offensive statement, and rightly so.
 Please know that in the past five years, I have also taken action to support initiatives I believe in, spread kindness in our community, and taught my children to do the same.